Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 The acoustic feature table is first merged with the corresponding annotation labels in order to obtain a unified sample-level representation.
 We fill missing value with the median of the feature

-2. Target scale alignment

-Since the project compares EMOVOME with AMIGOS dataset, the emotional annotations are rescaled to make the two datasets comparable.

-The original EMOVOME labels are mapped to the same numerical range used in AMIGOS:

-* -2 → 1
-* -1 → 3
-* 0 → 5
-* 1 → 7
-* 2 → 9

-This normalization preserves the ordinal structure of the labels while aligning the emotional scales across datasets.

-3. Aggregation of listener annotations
+2. Aggregation of listener annotations

 Each sample in EMOVOME contains multiple listener annotations.

 For both valence and arousal, the final target value is computed as the mean score across annotators, producing a single continuous target per emotional dimension.

-4. Feature selection using mutual information
+3. Feature selection using mutual information

 EMOVOME contains a high-dimensional acoustic feature space.